LaibaQasim-14/Library-Management-System--OOP/README.md

 ---

-# 📌 License
+# 🎓 Academic Project

-This project was developed for academic purposes as part of the CS-116 Object-Oriented Programming course at NED University.
+Developed as a semester project for the CS-116 Object-Oriented Programming course at NED University of Engineering & Technology.